When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Meet the English Language Proficiency Requirement

-The applicant is required to complete the Applicant Questionnaire and submit to Olds College.
+Submit an Applicant Questionnaire: The applicant is required to complete the Applicant Questionnaire and submit to Olds College of Agriculture & Technology.
 This is the applicant’s opportunity to demonstrate their experience and knowledge with horses to adequately cope with the course material.
-Submit this questionnaire in a timely manner to have your application assessed more quickly for the program.

 This program is eligible for full-time post-secondary assistance by Alberta Student Aid for the funding year 2023/08/01 to 2024/07/31*.